South African National Lottery: Daily LOTTO

 Players buy tickets with their choice of five different numbers between 1 and 36; Numbers can be selected using a manual or QuickPick selection method at a cost of R3 per board.

 There are four prize pools for matching 2, 3, 4 or 5 numbers correctly and if nobody matches 5 balls in a draw, the jackpot rolls down to matching 4 numbers.

 The Daily LOTTO was introduced on 10 March 2019 and draws take place every night at 21:00 Central Africa Time (CAT), every single day except Christmas Day.

+Daily LOTTO PLUS

+This game was launched on September 21st 2025.

+Same as Daily Lotto but offers a second chance to win.
+When buying a Daily Lotto ticket, the player must pay an extra R1.50 per board to enter the Daily LOTTO PLUS draw.
+Odds are the same, while prizes are usually a bit lower than the main game.